 © Philip J. Guo

 Each chapter in “The PhD Grind” is straight to the point; they are even titled with a single word: Downfall, Inception, Relapse, Reboot, Production, and Endgame – What can be more succinct than that?
 In the preface, Philip empathizes that the book only describes his personal experiences as a PhD student.
 This is an author’s precaution to avoid being judged as a generalist in such a sensitive topic: “it is just a single data point,” he says.
-However, while reading his memories, I felt that very much of his experiences might generalize to a large extend.
+However, while reading his memories, I felt that very much of his experience might generalize to a large extent.
 In my opinion, the PhD game has not changed very much in decades.

 The evolution in the author’s mentality about the PhD student role is remarkable.
 At the start of his journey, Philip considered himself to be a very competent grad student.
-The reader can appreciate how this winner mentality consistently degrades through the first years of his PhD when he was thrown head-first into large projects without receiving the proper context about how his efforts fit into the big-picture vision of a tenured professor.
+The reader can appreciate how this winner’s mentality consistently degrades through the first years of his PhD when he was thrown head-first into large projects without receiving the proper context about how his efforts fit into the big-picture vision of a tenured professor.
 In the end, he recognized that he lacked the experience necessary to turn his initial ideas into real research projects.
 Nevertheless, the initial struggles inspired several of his latter PhD projects.
-In this context, one must understand that a PhD is not the same as a graduate school because you are primarily on your own.
+In this context, one must understand that doing a PhD is not the same as in graduate school because during the PhD you are primarily on your own.
 A PhD student doesn’t have an explicit curriculum to complete.
 Therefore, a PhD is an entirely different type of challenge, and it is not comparable with any other kind of educational activity.

 “Professors love to repeat the refrain: If it’s already been done before, then it wouldn’t be research!
 For the first time, I viscerally felt the meaning of those words.” – Philip Guo

 The author is brutally honest in describing the ups and downs of his PhD trajectory.
 This is especially relevant today when usually only success stories are advertised on social media, never the failures.
 During the first two years, Philip lived in complete isolation, mentally burned-out yet still trying to make some gradual progress.
 The way he describes this particular kind of mental pain is so vivid that it still strikes a sensibility chord on me.
 Research is often emotionally and mentally all-consuming (he found it almost impossible to shut off his brain and relax for a while).
 PhD students experience isolation and loneliness from spending day and night grinding on obscure, ultra-specialized problems that few people around understand or even care about.
-Unfortunately, this a common ailment afflicting PhD students.
+Unfortunately, this is a common ailment afflicting PhD students.
 It seems that the pain is somehow necessary, especially at the beginning.
 Pursuing a PhD is a lot about overcoming the struggling of trying to do something relevant to science.
 The convoluted nature of the task should make you feel stupid; if it doesn’t, you’re not doing it right.

 “My rational brain understood that experimental research in science and engineering fields often involves a tremendous amount of unglamorous, grungy labor to produce results.” – Philip Guo

 Another common experience that Phil illustrates nicely is the contrast between his initial expectations vs. the reality when working on a research project.
 Doing research is a difficult challenge per se, not only because of the complexity of the technical tasks but due to the uncountable hours of tedious and repetitive labor required to validate research ideas.
 Professors needed students to do this kind of labor to execute their visions.
 The author worked on these intensive research activities during his first two years.
 As he recognizes afterward, being a good soldier is also necessary for research.
-He noticed how some projects might last longer than individual PhD student “lifetimes”.
+He noticed how some projects might last longer than individual PhD student “lifetimes.”
 Students may be dispensable for some professors, but as long as the original vision is done and published, then the project is considered a success.
-Therefore, joining an already initiated research project is a double edge sword.
-On one hand, you don’t start from scratch, but on the other hand, if your peers have already published the first ideas of that project, it would be tough for you to publish something new about it.
+Therefore, joining an already initiated research project is a double-edge sword.
+On the one hand, you don’t start from scratch, but on the other hand, if your peers have already published the first ideas of that project, it would be tough for you to publish something new about it.

 “It’s very hard to publish on a topic if your advisor isn’t also obsessively thinking about it, since you’re directly competing against other students whose advisors are obsessively thinking about it.” – Philip Guo

 As in many other carriers, it doesn’t matter what they say: a PhD is also about people.
 Finding the right project and person to work with is crucial for the success of any PhD student.
 In this regard, your supervisor is not only your mentor and the person that will give you the thumbs up when you’re ready to write your thesis.
 Philip discovered the hard way how the future of a research effort heavily depends on the supervisor’s personal interest.
-One of his first projects failed because his supervisor’s heart wasn’t fully into the project.
+One of his first projects failed because his supervisor’s heart was not fully into the project.
 Good supervisors will not accept working on projects they don’t care about, especially at the beginning of the student’s path.
 Of course, it is essential to build your own plan proactively.
 But you need to be careful because the line that separates a proactive student from a stubborn one is very subtle in the eyes of supervisors.
 If in doubt, always trust your supervisor!
 If you have no doubts, anyways, you should always trust your supervisor!

 “Properly calibrating your pitch to the academic sub-community you’re targeting is crucial for getting a paper accepted.” – Philip Guo

 Success in academia also depends on research taste.
 Working on arcane topics can make it very difficult for your work to be known and considered a novel contribution.
 Philip’s PhD started as a continuation of somebody’s previous work and finished as a brand-new research field in which he was one of the founders.
-He noticed that, as a researcher, to achieve success, you need to know about the “rhetorical tricks, newfangled buzzwords, and marketing-related contortions required to satisfy reviewers and get your paper accepted”.
+He noticed that, as a researcher, to achieve success, you need to know about the “rhetorical tricks, newfangled buzzwords, and marketing-related contortions required to satisfy reviewers and get your paper accepted.”
 I agree with this viewpoint.
 Researching a particular topic also means being part of a small community of people who may care about what you’re doing.
 Thus, your papers should be framed in a way that targets the right community of researchers that are going to review them.
 Reviewers each have their unique subjective tastes and philosophical biases.
 Things are easier when the PhD student, and her potential reviewers, speak the same language.

 “I learned about the importance of being endorsed by an influential person; simply doing good work isn’t enough to get noticed in a hyper-competitive field.” – Philip Guo

 The purpose of a PhD is to train you to be a professional researcher, forcing you to do some valuable contribution as a proof of your abilities.
 As a PhD student, you’re at the earliest stage of your career as a researcher.
 Sometimes, having a lot of papers published is not enough to be recognized.
 One also needs to catch the eyes of at least one “important” person to succeed.
 Philip understood this very well during his PhD trajectory.
 On reflection, this fact may be perhaps a bit harsh to some very bright people.
-But in the context of a highly competitive research environment, those who are successful had learned that to succeed, they need to impress people around.
+But in the context of a highly competitive research environment, those who are successful have learned that to succeed, they need to impress people around.
 As a PhD student, you couldn’t afford to put yourself in a vacuum.
 Therefore, don’t focus on anything that wouldn’t progress your career.

 “I had accumulated enough battle scars from the past three years of research failures to develop better intuitions for which ideas might succeed.” – Philip Guo

 The most valuable attribute one can possess is the experience accumulated through the exercise of a specific activity.
 The only way to gain such experience is to grind hard, failing quickly and learning from it.
-Philip describes several difficult situations during his time as a PhD student.
-As he mentions, creative work is rarely fun: “It requires intense focus, rigorous discipline, keen attention to details, high pain tolerance, and an obsessive desire to produce great work”.
+Philip describes several challenging situations during his time as a PhD student.
+As he mentions, creative work is rarely fun: “It requires intense focus, rigorous discipline, keen attention to details, high pain tolerance, and an obsessive desire to produce great work.”
 Great ideas are not cheap.
 Only the experience gained from mental battles can provide the proper intuition to discern between good and bad ideas when doing research.

 “I discovered that this strategy of finding and setting short-term deadlines for myself would work wonders in keeping me focused throughout the rest of my PhD years.
 Without self-imposed deadlines, it becomes easy to fall into a rut and succumb to chronic procrastination.” – Philip Guo